michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - n: physical discomfort (as mild sickness or depression)
 - n: the trait of seeming ill at ease
 ### Family
-ease: eased, easement, eases, easing, unease+;easement: easements;easing: easings
+- ease: eased, easement, eases, easing, unease+
+- easement: easements
+- easing: easings
 ### Examples
 - Much of the publishers’ unease is rooted in Google’s presentation of AMP stories, which appear as if they are Google articles.
 - This digital bathos, the deflating consequence of an amoral algorithm, no doubt contributes to our general sense of unease about the social-media project.